Peptides for Weight Loss: Why it's an Unsafe Option

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to weight loss.

-Can Peptides Cause Weight Loss?
+Do Peptides Cause Weight Loss?

 Peptides are chains of amino acids, which are the building blocks of proteins.
 Generally proteins contain 50 or more amino acids, while peptides can contain as few as two.

-We find it to be illogical to use peptides for weight loss given the lack of safety data on their use in human trials.
-There are many weight loss supplements as well as lifestyle modifications that are proven effective in clinical studies and which we would consider to be much safer options than peptides.
+There are many weight loss supplements as well as lifestyle modifications that are shown to be effective in clinical studies, which we would consider to be much safer options than peptides.

 Do Collagen Peptides Cause Weight Loss?

-Collagen peptides are one of the most popular dietary supplements, and for good reason.
-They're proven in medical studies to have significant benefits to skin, and are one of the most promising dietary supplements for anti-aging in our opinion, especially given their lack of side effects.
+They're proven in medical studies to have significant benefits for skin, and are one of the most promising dietary supplements for anti-aging in our opinion, especially given their lack of side effects.

 Collagen is a type of protein, so it's more of a food product than a dietary supplement.

-While we do recommend collagen generally for skincare and joint health, we don't recommend collagen peptide supplementation for weight loss.
-We cannot identify any medical research suggesting that collagen is effective for weight loss.
-The vast majority of clinical trials on collagen relate to skin, joints or pain relief.
+While we do recommend collagen for skincare and joint health, we don't recommend collagen peptide supplementation for weight loss.

 Our Clean Weight Loss Picks